Peer to peer lending 2023

 Peer to peer lending sites

-Because of the risks, we recommend using a more established P2P firm if you do decide to borrow or lend money this way.
+Because of the risks, we recommend using a more established P2P firm if you decide to borrow or lend money this way.
 However, in 2021, Zopa, RateSetter and Funding Circle (which had been three of the leading peer to peer loan firms) stopped accepting new investors.

 If you are considering investing in peer to peer loans, please do thorough research, make sure you're aware of the risks and don't invest any money you couldn't afford to lose.